aspectran/aspectran.github.io/_pages/en/docs/mechanisms/packages/aspectran-undertow-activity.md

     -   `TowResponseAdapter`: Similarly wraps `HttpServerExchange` to act as a `ResponseAdapter`.
 It provides a standardized way to send response data to `HttpServerExchange`'s response channel or set headers.
     -   `TowSessionAdapter`: Wraps Undertow's session management functionality to act as a `SessionAdapter`.
     -   *Design Note*: In a servlet environment, `request` and `response` are separate objects, but in Undertow, `HttpServerExchange` manages both request and response states.
 Therefore, all adapters essentially refer to the same `HttpServerExchange` object.
--   `parseRequest()`: Similar to `WebActivity`, it performs the logic for parsing the HTTP request body.
+-   `parseRequest()`: Similar to `ServletWebActivity`, it performs the logic for parsing the HTTP request body.
 If the `Content-Type` is `multipart/form-data`, it uses Undertow's built-in parser to handle file uploads.

 **Interaction with Other Classes:**
 -   `TowService`: Creates a `TowActivity` for every valid request within its `service()` method and calls `prepare()` and `perform()`.